Where will be open for camping this winter?

 Now, here’s an idea.
 Many of these sites have camping pods or B&B rooms too.
-Book your camping spot and take along those non-camping friends or family members who think you’re a bit crazy.
+Book your camping spot and take along a non-camping friend or family member who thinks you’re a bit crazy.
 Just resist the temptation to pile into their room when a gale tears your awning down!
+Whatever the weather we’ve also listed out 10 Best Motorhome & Campervan UK routes

 You don’t want to be just warm enough when you camp in the winter, you want to be relaxed and toasty.
 So, don’t stint on packing warm clothes – extra socks, gloves, layers, hats and scarves.

 Sitting around in your sleeping bag will keep you warm, but it’s not easy to move around.
-We prefer to take a couple of singled duvets, or better still (and far more in the spirit of a cosy winter) a fake fur blanket.
+We prefer to take a couple of insulated blankets (like the Bestie or the Snugpak), or better still (and far more in the spirit of a cosy winter) a fake fur blanket.
 Very luxurious!

 A warm but lightweight jacket for inside is a good idea too.
 We try to avoid down-filled because of the cruelty involved, so have a look at our article on alternative padded jackets that use lightweight synthetic insulation.